Occupational / Physical Therapy Education and Career Guide

 If you’re interested in either career, there are entry-level educational and career options.
 Find out more about what it takes to become a physical therapy assistant or an occupational therapy assistant.

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Occupational Therapists, American Occupational Therapy Association; American Physical Therapy Association.
+Sources: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics, Occupational Therapists; American Occupational Therapy Association; American Physical Therapy Association.

 The salary information and job growth data listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.